aasch2020/CSE13s-project-work/README.md

 # CSE13S Repo

-This repository contains the entirety of programming project work done in CSE 13s at UCSC, Winter Quarter 2022, Professor Darell Long
+This repository contains the entirety of programming project work done in CSE 13s at UCSC, Winter Quarter 2022, Professor Darell Long.

+Repository setup and template added by TA, Eugene Chou.